pftaylor61/ocws-slider/README.md

 2. A method for implementing multiple sliders.
 3. Micro-thumbnails of the Slider Images posted in the Admin Slider Image list.
 4. A routine for choosing the order of slide display.

+## Version 1.0.1
+The menu order for the post type has now been introduced, so that the slideshow can be ordered by this menu order ascending.
+The menu order as been headed in the edit section as 'Slide Order'.
+It can be edited by Quick Edit.

 ## Version 0.9
 A problem with the sizing of images was corrected.